Live

 Three days, 24 hours, day and night

 The format across the three days totals 24 hours of racing, split into sessions of 12 hours, 7 hours and 5 hours.
 The race runs day and night.
 Organisers have stated 15 international teams are entered.
-Mercury 4-stroke outboards are the specified engine, with Mercury Racing named as a co-organiser alongside Rouen Inshore Racing and the Fédération Française Motonautique.
+Mercury 4-stroke outboards are the specified engine, with Mercury Racing named as a co-organiser alongside Rouen Inshore Racing, the Fédération Française Motonautique, and the Cercle Nautique Rouen-Poses.
 The event is free to attend, with a partner village and public access throughout the weekend.

 Mercury’s association with endurance racing at Rouen ran for decades.
 The manufacturer powered more overall winners at the 24 Heures de Rouen than any other engine builder, and provided real-time internet coverage of the race from as early as 1999.
 Its decision to attach its name to the new event at Poses as co-organiser reinforces that the 24 Heures Motonautiques de Normandie is being positioned as a serious successor rather than a stopgap.